 Proposal

 I aspire to start a program called Portrait of a Brave Woman.
 This project’s goal would be to forge intercultural connections between residents of the first and third worlds, as well as to personalize members of each of these broad groups through both visual and written storytelling.
 This program would allow artists in the U.S. to learn about the stories of girls at the Muanjadi High School in Mbuji Mayi, Democratic Republic of Congo, and to foster a more personal connection with any of these girls by creating a “Portrait” of her.
 Because defining a woman and her accomplishments by her physical appearance is one of the factors holding our world back from full gender equality, however, there would be a catch: the “Portrait” must consist of several pieces, none a traditional, straightforward portrait of the woman herself.
 Through this approach to portraiture and storytelling, we allow each of these women to take on a more complex and multidimensional identity, and we therefore create a more adequate expression of her real life, story, and identity.
+Each series of artworks will then, together or individually, be displayed to buyers, who will also have the opportunity to make valuable intercultural connections while supporting an honorable cause; communication between the girls, artists, and buyers will be encouraged and facilitated through this program.
+Each girl will also have the opportunity to set two specific goals which her Portrait would benefit: one personal goal, and one community goal.
+The proceeds from the artist’s depictions of her story would then go towards a combination of her Personal Goal, her Community Goal, and sustaining the Portrait of a Brave Woman program.

 There is nothing more powerful than sharing one’s story, and there is arguably nothing more empowering than learning that one’s story has touched someone else and helped to make a difference in others’ lives.
 Due to this, the Portrait of a Brave Woman program could be applied to any number of nations, organizations, schools, cities, artists, and buyers in the future, and create an amazing number of personal connections which shatter the culturally and geographically imposed boundaries normally limiting our perspectives.